ItsZeusBro/FileInteractionModel/README.md

 ### Pre-Actions
-These are actions you specify that are to take place on the data before it is inserted into the file at its given position
+These are actions you specify that are to take place on the data before it is inserted into the file at its given position.
+These are just functions you pass in.

 ### Post-Actions
 These are actions you specify that are to take place on the file (as a whole) after data is inserted into it at some position